mcmxl22/Python-doodles/utilities/inventory/README.md

 A complete inventory system.

 Features:
-- Add items
+- Add items with quantity
-- Remove certain amount of items
+- Remove a choosen quantity of items
 - Delete an item entry
 - View entire inevtory